InseadDataAnalytics/BuildGenAIprodandBiz/README.md

-If you want to know the diffence between each model for the choice , you can deep dive for undestand the difference [here](https://platform.openai.com/docs/models/overview)

 ![Alt Text](img/assistantchatbotcreation.png)
 Selection your model, we will select gpt-4
 ![Alt Text](img/modelsGpts.png)

+If you want to know differences between  LLM model for the choice , you can deep dive  [here](https://platform.openai.com/docs/models/overview)

 This interface will be shown after you have created correctly your chabot
 ![Alt text](img/playgroundChatbotOpenAi.png)

+You can also read this [page for understanding basic for prompt engineering / prompt system](PROMPTS.md)

 ### Reference links